 If your child is in grade 3, 5 or 8, the portfolio must include the results of a standardized achievement test for reading/language arts and math.
 The list of approved tests (as of the date of publication of this article-please check the PDE website for updates) can be found on the Pennsylvania Department of Education website […]

-Although Pennsylvania homeschool law no longer requires the supervisor of a home education program to submit a portfolio to the superintendent, a qualified evaluator must still review a portfolio during the student’s interview in order to certify that “an appropriate education is occurring.”
-In addition to standardized test scores in grades 3, 5 and 8, […]
+Although Pennsylvania homeschool law no longer requires the supervisor of a home education program to submit a portfolio to the superintendent, a qualified evaluator must still review a portfolio during (or before) an interview with the student in order to certify that “an appropriate education is occurring.”
+In addition to standardized test scores in grades […]

 One component of a portfolio is a log.
 Let’s look at the language of the provision with only the part related to a log in bold: “The portfolio shall consist of a log, made contemporaneously with the instruction, which designates by title the reading materials used, samples of any writings, worksheets, workbooks or creative materials used […]